Power to the people

 Even when workers and consumers can get into the courtroom, they can’t fight for their rights on a fair and equal playing field.
 Corporate judges—often hand-picked by the Federalist Society and the Chamber of Commerce—shield corporations from accountability for covering up sexual harassment, ripping off consumers, or stealing workers’ wages.

 The heart of PPP is our chapters on over a dozen law school campuses from Hartford, Connecticut, to San Antonio, Texas.
 We also have working groups of law students and attorneys across the country fighting to unrig the courts, build worker power, and more.
 Our work is supported by our staff, Board of Directors, and Advisory Council.

 Molly Coleman is a co-founder of PPP and the organization’s first Executive Director.
 She is a graduate of Harvard Law School, where she served as Editor-in-Chief of the Harvard Civil Rights-Civil Liberties Law Review in addition to working for a number of legal organizations committed to advancing justice for the most marginalized.
 Prior to law school, Molly spent three years with City Year New York, working to close the opportunity gap for students in Harlem and the Bronx and to empower young people to become civically engaged leaders.

 Molly’s work with PPP is regularly featured in national outlets, including the New York Times, the Washington Post, New York Magazine, Business Insider, and elsewhere.
 Her writing has appeared in The American Prospect, Bloomberg Law, Teen Vogue, the Minnesota Reformer, among other outlets.

-Molly is a graduate of the University of Wisconsin – Madison, and a native of Saint Paul, Minnesota.
+Molly is a graduate of the University of Wisconsin – Madison, and lives in her hometown of Saint Paul, Minnesota.